 FAQs

-Here are a couple of questions that I see readers ask about making this DIY car play mat.
-If you have a question, please check to see if I’ve already answered it below.
+Here are a couple of questions that I see readers ask about making this felt play mat.
+If you have a question, please check whether I’ve already answered it below.
 Don’t see your question?
 Leave it for me in the comments!

-Could I just glue this car play mat project instead of sewing it?
+Could I just glue this felt play mat project instead of sewing it?

-Technically, yes you could.
-However, the downside to just gluing everything is that it won’t have that complete, professional look that sewing delivers.
+Technically, yes, you could.
+However, the downside to simply gluing everything is that it won't achieve the complete, professional look that sewing provides.
 Plus, sewing everything makes the entire project a little more durable.

-Could I add a zipper to zip it closed instead of the ribbon to tie it closed?
+Could I add a zipper to close it instead of using a ribbon to tie it closed?

 Honestly, I think that adding a zipper to close this project would make it much more complicated than I would even want to attempt.
 If you're a proficient sewer and want to add a zipper, please feel free.
 However, I like the ribbon tie method because it's fast, easy, and just as effective for closing up this project.

-This portable mat is perfect for playing on the go.
-Just pop the cars inside, fold them up, and drop them in your purse or play bag!
+This portable felt play mat is ideal for on-the-go play.
+Just pop the cars inside, fold them up, and drop them in your purse or bag!

-Every small child would love a car play mat like this one.
+Every small child would love a felt play mat like this one.
 An on-the-go toy that is perfect for busy days and errands with mom or dad.

-This felt project could not be easier (even if you don’t sew often), so get started on your own today.
-Your little one is sure to love playing with their own DIY car play mat!
+This felt project could not be easier (even if you don't sew often), so get started on your own today.
+Your little one is sure to love playing with their own felt play mat!

-Isn’t it amazing what a few sheets of felt can create?
+Isn't it amazing what a few sheets of felt and your Cricut can create?

 More Craft Ideas For Kids

-Love this car play mat and want more gift ideas for the little ones?
+Love this felt play mat and want more gift ideas for the little ones?
 Try the links below!